|

-Introduction This page surveys the Hebrew Names and Titles of God the Father as found in the Brit Chadashah.
-They are listed in alphabetical order, with the Hebrew spelling, common transliteration, and English phonetics following.
-For each Name, I include some Scriptural references.
+This page surveys some of the Hebrew Names and Titles of God the Father as found in the New Testament.
+The names are listed in alphabetical order, with the Hebrew spelling, a common transliteration, and English phonetics following.
+Beneath each name is a link to hear the Hebrew audio.
+For each Name, I also include some Scriptural references.

 Abba